SunderB/CrossJoy/README.md

 cmake ..
 cmake --build .
 ```
+> [!NOTE]
-This has only been tested on Linux.
+> Although this has been programmed with the aim of working cross-platform, this has only been tested on Linux.

 ## Running
+> [!NOTE]
-ℹ️ -  On Linux you may need to run the program as root (or change udev rules) to avoid "Permission Denied" errors.
+> On Linux you may need to run the program as root (or change udev rules) to avoid "Permission Denied" errors.
 ```bash
 # Run!
 ./joycon
 ```

 ## Licence
 CrossJoy is distributed under the MIT Licence.
-Copyright (c) 2021 SunderB.
+Copyright (c) SunderB.
 All rights reserved.

 ### 3rd-party licences
 * **[BetterJoy](https://github.com/Davidobot/BetterJoy)** - licensed under the MIT Licence.
 Copyright (c) 2018 David Khachaturov